kidikudazi/Article_post/README.md

-# Articles post using Node.js And Express
+# Articles post using Node.js, Express And MongoDB
 This is a article post forum app using Node.js, Express, Mongoose, pug templating engine and some other packages.

 # Usage